Skip to main content

 2. Environmental data and information collected or created under NOAA grants or cooperative agreements must be made visible, accessible, and independently understandable to general users in a timely manner (typically no later than two (2) years after the data are collected or created) (See 5d.).
 Except where limited by law, regulation, policy or security requirements, NCEI will strongly encourage providers to apply a Creative Commons CC0 (preferred) or CC BY 4.0 license in grant or agreement language, or upon submission.

 3. NCEI may archive data produced by non-Federal entities for which the creator either surrenders or maintains intellectual rights.
-NCEI will seek to minimize access restrictions for environmental data and information acquired from non-Federal sources, and will encourage providers to apply a Creative Commons CC0 (preferred) or CC BY 4.0 license.
+NCEI will seek to minimize access restrictions for environmental data and information acquired from non-Federal sources, and will encourage providers to apply for a Creative Commons CC0 (preferred) or CC BY 4.0 license.
 If it is determined that accepting limited-access data is not in the best interest of the public, NCEI may decline to accept data.
 (See 5e.)

 Data Discovery and Access